What is a mortgage broker and what does a broker do?

 The solution is to choose a broker that puts strategies in place to ensure commissions don’t drive decision making.

-Mark Edlund has implemented a number of practices to ensure the brokers at Clarity always have their clients’ interests first.
+Shelley Stone has implemented a number of practices to ensure BOS Financial Services always have their clients’ interests first.

-Business structures like this lead to more ethical and customer-focussed decisions.
+Business structures like this lead to more ethical and customer-focused decisions.

 Things to think about